Security compliance workflow for Tallyfy

 task

 Stop more data from leaking.
 Disable compromised accounts.
 Close exposed endpoints.
 Do it now.
 Contain first, investigate later.
-Every minute the breach spreads is more customers affected and more regulators asking questions.
+Every minute the breach keeps spreading means more customers affected and more regulators asking tough questions.

 3